This is a Working Example of our Forecasts

 As a visitor, you can try it out here for free.

-Figurewizard's What-IF Calculator / Planner is unique.
-As you change one of your original figures (e.g. increase gross margin by 1%) . profits, cash, liquidity, corporation tax, net assets / equity all change in real time too.
+Figurewizard's What-If Calculator / Planner is unique.
+As you change one of your original figures (e.g. increase gross margin by 1% or decrease wages by 5%) . profits, cash, liquidity, corporation tax, net assets / equity also change in real time.

 Solutions for Resolving Cash Flow Deficits

-Your options when making changes to eliminate monthly cash flow deficits should start with decreasing planned overheads.
+Your options when making changes to eliminate monthly cash flow deficits normally start with lowering overheads and wages.

 FAQs